Ithil-protocol/docs/docs/protocol-overview/governance.md

 ## The $ITHIL token

+The $ITHIL token plays a crucial role within the Ithil protocol, providing users with various benefits and actively involving them in the governance of the ecosystem.
+Let's explore the features and governance aspects of the $ITHIL token in more detail:

+### Utility and Benefits
-The $ITHIL token is a utility token that is vital for the protocol.
-It can be freely exchanged on popular dexes or staked on Ithil to earn a share of the protocol revenue.
+The $ITHIL token is a utility token that serves as a key component of the Ithil protocol.
+Token holders can freely exchange $ITHIL on popular decentralized exchanges (DEXes) or stake it within the Ithil ecosystem to unlock additional benefits.

-The tokens can be locked for a certain period of time, the longer the user locks their tokens for, the share of the protocol revenue they will be entitled to; fees are collected from all Vaults and paid in WETH.
-Token lockers will receive $veITHIL, a non transferrable token with governance power that allows them to vote on the protocol's future.
-At the same time, iToken holders (liquidity providers in the Vaults) have veto rights over governance decisions: in this way, a system of checks and balances is created, in which the protocol's future is decided by the community of users and liquidity providers.
+### Staking and Revenue Sharing
+By staking $ITHIL tokens, users can participate in the revenue-sharing mechanism of the protocol.
+Stakers receive a portion of the protocol's fees, which are collected from all Vaults within the Ithil ecosystem.
+These fees contribute to a revenue pool, and stakers are rewarded in WETH (Wrapped Ether).
+The longer users lock their $ITHIL tokens, the greater their entitlement to the protocol's revenue becomes, creating an incentive for long-term engagement.

+### Governance Power
+Token lockers who stake their $ITHIL tokens receive $veITHIL, a non-transferable token that carries governance power within the Ithil ecosystem.
+With $veITHIL, token holders gain the ability to actively participate in the decision-making process of the protocol.
+This includes voting on important matters such as protocol upgrades, parameter adjustments, and the introduction of new features.
+The governance power of $veITHIL holders empowers them to shape the future direction of Ithil in a decentralized and community-driven manner.

+### Checks and Balances
+To ensure a fair and balanced governance system, Ithil incorporates a system of checks and balances.
+While $veITHIL holders have the authority to vote on governance proposals, iToken holders, who are the liquidity providers within the Vaults, possess veto powers.
+This means that governance decisions proposed by $veITHIL holders require the support of iToken holders to be implemented.
+This mechanism ensures that the interests of both token lockers and liquidity providers are considered, creating a collaborative and resilient governance structure.

+Through the combination of staking, revenue sharing, and governance power, the $ITHIL token fosters active participation and community-driven decision-making within the Ithil protocol.
+This democratic approach enables users to have a say in shaping the future of the ecosystem and ensures a secure and decentralized financial platform.